U.S. special counsel disputes report Trump told lawyer to lie

 “We will do what’s necessary to find out if it’s true,” Schiff, also a Democrat, said on Twitter.

-He also will face questions about it in testimony before the House Oversight Committee on Feb.
-7.
+Yet Mueller’s move to push back on the BuzzFeed report could give some lawmakers pause, while also giving ammunition to allies of Trump in their efforts to criticize the media and in their calls for Mueller to complete his probe.

+“Today’s development only underscores the need for the special counsel to wrap this investigation up immediately,” Republican Representative Mark Meadows said on Twittter.
+“The constant secrecy and breathless speculation helps no one.”

-Legal experts say the allegation exposed Trump to a new level of risk in an investigation that has already resulted in convictions of or guilty pleas from four former campaign aides, including former campaign chairman Paul Manafort.
+Legal experts said the allegation, if true, exposed Trump to a new level of risk in an investigation that has already resulted in convictions of or guilty pleas from four former campaign aides, including ex-campaign chairman Paul Manafort.

 Cohen, his left arm in a sling, did not comment as he entered his apartment building in New York on Friday.
 His adviser, Lanny Davis, also declined to comment to Reuters, and his lawyer, Guy Petrillo, did not respond to a request for comment.